Edward Irving: Early life

-Edward Irving was born at Annan, Annandale the second son of Gavin Irving, a tanner, and his wife, Mary Lowther of Dornock.
-On his father's side, who followed the occupation of a tanner, he was descended from a family long known in the district which had ties to French Huguenot refugees.
+Edward Irving was born at Annan, Annandale, the second son of Gavin Irving, a tanner, and his wife, Mary Lowther of Dornock.
+On his father's side he was descended from a family long known in the district which had ties to French Huguenot refugees.
 His mother's side, the Lowthers, were farmers or small proprietors in Annandale.
-The first stage of his education was passed at a school kept by Peggy Paine, a relation of Thomas Paine, after which he entered the Annan Academy taught by Adam Hope.
+He was first educated at a school kept by Peggy Paine, a relative of Thomas Paine, after which he entered the Annan Academy taught by Adam Hope.

 Scotland

-At the age of thirteen he entered the University of Edinburgh.
+Aged thirteen he entered the University of Edinburgh.
 In 1809 he graduated M.A.; and in 1810, on the recommendation of Sir John Leslie, he was chosen master of the mathematical school, newly established at Haddington, East Lothian.
-Amongst his pupils there were Jane Welsh, afterwards famous as Mrs Carlyle, one of the great letter-writers of the nineteenth century, and Thomas Burns.
+Amongst his pupils there were Jane Welsh, later famous as Mrs. Carlyle, one of the great letter-writers of the nineteenth century, and Thomas Burns.

 He became engaged in 1812 to Isabella Martin, but he gradually fell in love with Jane Welsh, and she with him.
-He tried to get out of his engagement with Isabella, but was prevented by her family.
+He tried to break off his engagement with Isabella, but was prevented by her family.
 It was Irving, ironically, who in 1821 had introduced Thomas Carlyle, the essayist, to her.
 Eventually, in 1823, he married Isabella.
 (Confusingly, Irving was also influential in the life of another Scottish Thomas Carlyle, born a few years later, whom he eventually gave a position of some responsibility within his new church.)

 His appointment at Haddington was exchanged for a similar one at Kirkcaldy Academy in Fife, in 1812.
 Completing his divinity studies by a series of partial sessions, he was licensed to preach in June 1815, but continued to discharge his scholastic duties for three years.
-He devoted his leisure, not only to mathematical and physical science, but to a course of reading in English literature, his bias towards the antique in sentiment and style being strengthened by a perusal of the older classics, among whom Richard Hooker was his favorite author.
-At the same time his love of the marvellous found gratification in the wonders of the Arabian Nights, and it is further characteristically related of him that he used to carry continually in his waistcoat pocket a miniature copy of Ossian, passages from which he frequently recited with sonorous elocution and vehement gesticulation.
+He devoted his leisure, not only to mathematical and physical science, but to a course of reading in English literature, his bias towards the antique in sentiment and style being strengthened by a perusal of the older classics, among whom Richard Hooker was his favourite author.
+At the same time his love of the marvellous found gratification in the wonders of the Arabian Nights, and it is further related of him that he used to carry in his waistcoat pocket a miniature copy of Ossian, passages from which he frequently recited with sonorous elocution and vehement gesticulation.